Adult substance misuse treatment statistics 2020 to 2021: report

-Numbers for people in treatment who said they had a problem with alcohol only are only shown from 2009 to 2010 onwards as that is when we started collecting national alcohol treatment data.
+Numbers for people in treatment who said they had a problem with alcohol only are shown from 2009 to 2010 onwards when national alcohol treatment data collection started.

 These trends over time can be found on NDTMS.net using the ViewIt tool.
 You can choose to display either England or local authority level data, as well as split the data by substance, sex and age groups.

 13.2 People leaving treatment